 The YDP-143’s keys are also built with slip-resistant materials that absorb moisture from the fingers and stop fingers from slipping off of the keys.
 Thus, players can play for hours without worrying about their fingers falling off of the keys when they’re really in the zone.

-Below, please take a moment to view some of best selling digital pianos currently available on Amazon:
+Below, please take a moment to view some of best selling digital pianos currently available online:

 Sounds and Polyphony